20kdc/c3ds-projects/colour-depth-fix/README.md

 But there's a problem, you need to go into `winecfg` and set the ddraw DLL to `native, builtin`.
 This may not be ideal, especially if you ended up with a native Windows `ddraw.dll`.

 ### Where has the "Using the Docking Station engine on C3" section gone?

+Well, it's not necessary anymore because the C3 engine is supported directly, but:

 ~~This one's simpler - copy `Catalogue/vocab constructs.catalogue` from Docking Station to Creatures 3, and copy Docking Station's `engine.exe` across.~~